GowthamKrishna-PS/BeSafe/README.md

 AI-powered(Future_Scope) harmful language detection and censoring Chrome extension tool.

-Currently uses a database of harmful_words, in a text file
+Currently uses a database of harmful words stored in a text file.

 ## References